plowsof/moneropedia-drafts/helper-scripts/edit-a-guide/readme.md

 ## Less easy

+Thankfully, this specific string is on line 14 (in all translated versions too. so its just a simple swap)
 Replace:
 ```
 That's it!
 Do not replace the dsc**.b32.i2p address with yours, only replace the XXXXXXX.b32.i2p one.
 The dsc**.b32.i2p is a seed node that will help you discover other I2P-accessible monero nodes.